Skip to content

 Video

-• Open on Demand, JupyterHub and Galaxy all have other mechanisms to request resources as SLURM needs this information to schedule your job.
+• Open on Demand, JupyterHub and Galaxy all have other mechanisms to request resources as Slurm needs this information to schedule your job.

 3. Submit the Job